stjohnvictor/kingsmen/README.md

 # kingsmen
-* A Jesus, kingdom, and biblical oriented look at manhood :-)
+* A Jesus, Kingdom, and Biblical oriented look at Manhood :-)
 * Blog: http://kingsmen40.wordpress.com/